arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -ResourceGroupName $ResourceGroup `
 -ServiceName $ServiceName `
 -MailAddress $MailAddress
-# Retrieving the user account with e-mail '$MailAddress'
-# Attempting to remove the user account with e-mail '$MailAddress' and id '1'
-# Removed the user account with e-mail '$MailAddress' and id '1'
+# Removed the user account with e-mail '$MailAddress' and ID '1' for the Azure API Management service '$ServiceName' in resource group '$ResourceGroupName'
 ```

 ## Importing a policy to a product in the Azure API Management instance